-For example, the first line from the first donor from the Universitätsklinik Bonn is UKBi001-A.
+For example, the first clone from the second donor from the Universitätsklinik Bonn is UKBi002-A.

 Some line names may have a final number appended to them to indicate a sub-clone, such as might be generated via gene editing a line.
-The first gene edited isogenic control of this line denoted as UKBi001-A-1.
-If more than 999 cell lines are registered from a single depositor, an alphanumeric system is incorporated, e.g. UKBi00A-A.
+The first gene edited isogenic control of this line denoted as UKBi002-A-1.

 One of EBiSC’s main goals is to increase the accessibility of quality iPS cell lines to researchers and promote their use in disease modelling and other forms of biomedical research.
 The use of EBiSC cell lines is however bounded by certain parameters that users should be aware of:

-iii.
-Local law and regulations.
-Depending on the legal jurisdiction in which research is conducted, local laws and regulations may impose on research different and potentially more restrictive norms of conduct than are anticipated by EBiSC policies.
+3. Local law and regulations.
+Depending on the legal jurisdiction in which research is conducted, local laws and regulations may impose different and potentially more restrictive norms of conduct on research than are anticipated by EBiSC policies.
 Users should inform themselves therefore, before ordering EBiSC cell lines, about any applicable rules or informal guidance that might define or limit the use of such cell lines in the intended place of use.

-iv.
-Obligations of the Depositor to third parties.
+4. Obligations of the Depositor to third parties.
 EBiSC discourages Depositors from imposing their own criteria for use of cell lines that they deposit voluntarily with the Bank, but is realistic about the fact that Depositors may be legally bound to third parties, such as patent or other rights holders, to pass on certain obligations to the User.
-EBiSC passes on to the User information about these obligations provided by the Depositor (such as a requirement to contact the rights holder, or enter into a new licence to use the cell lines) before an EBiSC AUA is entered into.
+EBiSC passes on to the User information about these obligations provided by the Depositor (such as a requirement to contact the rights holder, or enter into a new licence to use the cell lines) using the Cell Line Information Pack available on each cell line page, before an EBiSC AUA is entered into.

-v.
-Respect for donor-imposed restrictions.
+5. Respect for donor-imposed restrictions.
 Third party obligations would include any constraints on the use of cell lines defined by the donor of original tissue from which the iPS cells originate.
-As far as possible, EBiSC cell lines will be supported by the consent of the primary tissue donor to all types of iPSC research anticipated for EBiSC Users.
+As far as possible, EBiSC cell lines will be supported by the consent of the primary tissue donor to allow all types of iPSC research anticipated for EBiSC Users.
 In some cases, however, cell lines will be of sufficient research interest to be placed in the catalogue despite limitations imposed by the donor such as a specification of academic use, or research in a specific disease category.
-In these instances, the User will be made aware of the donor’s wishes, and take sole responsibility for respecting them.
+In these instances, the User will be made aware of the donor’s wishes using the Cell Line Information Pack available on each cell line page, and take sole responsibility for respecting them.